 Some directives have special additional requirements:

 Most directives require the Declaration to be translated into the languages of the countries in which the product is placed on the market.
-In addition, some directives (e.g. machinery, ATEX, RED) require the Declaration to be supplied with the product.
+In addition, some directives (e.g. Machinery Directive, ATEX Directive, RED (Radio Equipment Directive)) require the Declaration to be supplied with the product.